scikit-hep/particle/README.rst

     <Particle: pdgid=30313, fullname='K*(1680)0', mass=1718 +/- 18 MeV>
     <Particle: pdgid=100313, fullname='K*(1410)0', mass=1421 +/- 9 MeV>

-If you only select one particle, either by a search or by giving the pdgid number, you can see more information about the particle:
+If you only select one particle, either by a search or by giving the PDGID number, you can see more information about the particle:

 .. code-block:: bash